Problems with paying your bill

 If you're struggling with other debts or managing your money and would like advice, there are many organisations offering free services who may be able to help.
 For a list of these organisations, see the table at the bottom of this page.

-What happens if I do not pay my Council Tax on time
+What happens if you do not pay my Council Tax on time

 Your Council Tax has a due date and, as our recovery process is mostly automated, if you fail to pay on time, you will be sent a reminder/final notice.
 However, if you contact us, we can discuss more suitable payment dates or extend your payments over 12 months instead of 10.
 If you're struggling to afford the repayments and have received a recovery notice, please contact us to discuss your options.